annlima/AdvDatabasesProject/README.md

 ## Contributing

 Contributions to improve the Document Management System are welcome.
 Before contributing, please ensure to follow the coding conventions and pull request process.

-This README file provides a good starting point for anyone looking to understand or contribute to the project.
-It details the system's capabilities, setup instructions, usage guidelines, and ways to contribute, making it comprehensive for diverse GitHub users.